WebDevStudios/wds-block-starter/README.md

 npm run lint:php
 ```

-For more info on developing blocks, check out the [Gutenberg Handbook](https://developer.wordpress.org/block-editor/).
+For more info on the WordPress Block API, check out the [Gutenberg Handbook](https://developer.wordpress.org/block-editor/).

 ## Contributing and Support